-Hermeticity and resolution constraints of the detector for International Liner Collider (ILC) require the calorimeter to be placed inside a superconductive coil [1].
+Hermeticity and resolution constraints require the calorimeter to be placed inside a superconductive coil.
 Because of this constraint, the hadron calorimeter will be compact and limited to a depth of approximately 1 m.
 The relatively thin hadron calorimeter requires additional "calorimetric sampling" behind the superconductive coil to estimate and correct for the hadronic leakage.
 Such sampling also offers excellent muon tracking.

-Consequently, Northern Illinois Center for Accelerator and Detector Development (NICADD) at Northern Illinois University (NIU) has undertaken the construction of a combined hadronic tail-catcher and muon tracker (TCMT) prototype.
+Consequently, Northern Illinois Center for Accelerator and Detector Development (NICADD) has undertaken the construction of a combined hadronic tail-catcher and muon tracker (TCMT) prototype.
+NICADD simulations of the electromagnetic and hadronic calorimeters with TCMT using Geant4 indicate that energy resolution of charged pions (σ /E) can be 30% or better in the energy region 20-50 GeV only when the energy from the tail-catcher is included.
 A design for the TCMT prototype consists of 16 steel absorber layers and sixteen active medium cassettes with dimensions of about 1m x 1m.
 NICADD proposed using extruded scintillating strips as the active medium for the TCMT.
 Each cassette has ten extruded scintillating strips with thickness of 5 mm, width of 10 cm, and length of approximately 1 m.

-NICADD will explore the TCMT performance with a CALICE beam test [2].
-The CALICE test beam program at Fermilab includes a wide variety of combined tests with TCMT.
+NICADD will explore TCMT performance with CALICE beam test [2].
+An ILCD proposal for a CALICE test beam program at Fermilab includes a wide variety of combined tests with TCMT.
 The test will provide the first experience in ILCD prototyping, muon id and reconstruction, parameterization of the superconducting coil impact on energy resolution, and enable development of algorithms for restoring the energy resolution within the particle flow framework.

-In this note, the results of control measurements of response to a 90Sr radioactive source for the strips, which were extruded in two production runs, are provided.
+In this note, the results of control measurements of response to a radioactive source for the strips, which were extruded in two production runs, are provided.
 In addition, the details of strip choice, preparations, and method of measurements are included.
 These measurements form a key basis for the quality control of strips to be used for the TCMT prototype.
 Moreover, the experience gained will be useful for a wide variety of researchers, who may want to use extruded scintillator for their experiments.